www-splitcells-net/net.splitcells.network/src/main/md/net/splitcells/network/guidelines/software-project-file-system-standards.md

 executing other project tasks.

 ----
-* SPDX-License-Identifier: EPL-2.0 OR MIT
+* SPDX-License-Identifier: EPL-2.0 OR GPL-2.0-or-later
 * SPDX-FileCopyrightText: Contributors To The `net.splitcells.*` Projects